 Students in kindergarten, first and second grade begin to develop skills and awareness of the holiday cycle, synagogue ritual, Jewish values and ethics, and Torah study, and begin a parallel program of Hebrew as a modern language and t’filah (prayer).

 Students in grades three through seven engage in an integrated Hebrew and Judaica curriculum.
 Hebrew and Judaic studies are taught in both Sunday and Wednesday sessions of Religious School.

 Students develop functional literacy in modern Hebrew; become conversant in the order of the worship service and the meaning of prayer, leading to knowledgeable and joyful participation in worship; study life-cycle events, Jewish history and holy days; explore the weekly Torah portion; and grapple with ethical dilemmas in a Jewish context.

 Many parents remember their own boredom at a religious school when they were growing up.
-However, Mr. Monblatt is convinced that our Religious School can be fun and has created programs to ensure it.
+However, we are convinced that our Religious School can be fun and we have created programs to ensure it.
 Our clergy, teachers, parents and staff all have high expectations for what our children can achieve, and we all share the belief that learning can and should be exciting.

-The curriculum built by Mr. Monblatt develops the students’ knowledge base and sense of Jewish pride, as well as joyful expression in Jewish identity.
+The curriculum develops the students’ knowledge base and sense of Jewish pride, as well as joyful expression in Jewish identity.